bernhardAxonIvy/doc/source/engine-guide/configuration/docker-container.rst

 For further docker examples have a look at our :link-url:`docker-samples <docker-samples>` GitHub repository.

-If you plan to run |ivy-engine| in Kubernetes have a look at our :link-url:`kubernetes-samples <kubernetes-samples>` GitHub repository.
+If you plan to run Axon Ivy Engine in Kubernetes have a look at our :link-url:`kubernetes-samples <kubernetes-samples>` GitHub repository.

 .. _configuration_containers_license: